moskalyk/biosis/README.md

 # 🧬 biosis 🃏
 Validator nodes have the ability to set a public record for block proposals on a network.
 I've yet to see this be used in a creative or useful way.

 Question: Can hardware validators for certain blockchains include other types of staking methods to publically showcase the collective intelligence of a network, like that of what makes humans unique.
+Since Gnosis Chain will be working ~ 2 weeks ahead of the Ethereum Beacon Chain, validators also become 'downstream' Oracles for other people in the ecosystem?

 Graffiti comes from the Italian word graffere, which means 'to scratch on a surface.'
 This 'scratching' can be done on any surface with any implement, permanent or not.